Southern Arterial Route: City of Sydney Council reaction to the southern road route

-On May 26, 1986 the City of Sydney Council discussed the Glebe Island Arterial (Anzac Bridge) and a southern road route.
+On 26 May 1986, the City of Sydney Council discussed the Glebe Island Arterial (Anzac Bridge) and a southern road route.
 The minutes suggest the council was surprised by the plans and only learned about them via a "recent press release by the Minister for Roads on the proposed southern road route from Pyrmont to the Princes Highway, St. Peters."
 The council carried a motion including the "Department of Main Roads be requested to brief appropriate Aldermen on the proposed one-way pairing of Botany Road and Wyndham Street" and the "State Government's proposal to construct a southern road route from Ultimo to Green Square, Alexandria".
 There was also concern an EIS was not being prepared - the council requested "written representations to the Minister for Roads and Minister for Planning and Environment seeking an urgent assurance that an Environmental Impact Statement will be prepared and exhibited in accordance with Part V of the Environmental Planning and Assessment Act".

-On the 8th of December 1986, "Mr. Peter Thornton, MacDonald Wagner Pty.
+On 8 December 1986, "Mr. Peter Thornton, MacDonald Wagner Pty.
 Ltd., together with Mr. Peter Melser of M.S.J.
 Keys Young, Mr. Chris Hallam, Traffic Planner, and Mr. Ross Nettle of the Department of Main Roads, presented a briefing on the proposal by the Department of Main Roads to develop an arterial route between Pyrmont and St. Peters."

 Environmental Impact Statement

+As early as 6 August 1986, Laurie Brereton advised the community that an Environmental Impact Statement (EIS) was not warranted.
+According to the SOS, lobbying by the SOS Committee and others secured an EIS.

-In February 1987 the Department of Main Roads (New South Wales) released the Environmental Impact Statement (EIS) for the Pyrmont-Alexandria traffic management proposal.
+In February 1987, the Department of Main Roads (New South Wales) released the EIS for the Pyrmont-Alexandria traffic management proposal.
+Originally, the minister referred to the proposal as the "Paired Roads System", then the "Southern Road System" and finally the "Southern Arterial Link".
+The SOS group criticised the final name of the EIS as "soft", and claimed "it is a freeway system".

+The EIS claimed in section 3.8.2 that the streetscape of Redfern is "derelect" and "dilapidated".
+It claimed in section 4.1.4 that it was "unlikely that the number of pedestrian accidents would significantly increase".
+Section 4.5 of the EIS claimed that air quality would be improved and noise would be reduced.
+The EIS claimed it would benefit residents of Abercrombie Street.